 - A tin of homemade shortbread or a lemon drizzle cake wrapped in paper.

 - A flask of ice, some sprigs of mint, a jug and bottles of homemade gingerbeer.
 This is our default drink on sunny days.
 There’s usually a jug of it in the fridge.
 It’s particularly good for journeys with children because ginger can help relieve the symptoms of travel sickness.
-I’ve tried making it in dozens of ways but by far the easiest is the one below – which I think comes courtesy of Jamie Oliver.
+I’ve tried making it in dozens of ways but by far the easiest is this one.

 - a site where you can watch the world go by